(Click image to view larger)

 That green on No. 4 slopes from back to front, and Maine advises players to keep their approach shots below the hole.

 Nos.
 5 and 6 are among the major tests for golfers on the South Course.
 The fifth hole is a dogleg left par-5, measuring 575 yards from the back tees and 468 from the forward.
 This hole definitely requires three good shots to get to the green.
 Bunkers on the left, in the bend of the dogleg, make it difficult to cut the corner here.
-“The green has three tiers, so check the color of the pin before you hit your approach,” Maine said.
+“The green has three tiers, so being at the correct level is important,” Maine said.

 The par-4 No. 6 measures 429 yards from the back and 312 from the front and is the No. 1 handicap hole on the South.
 The length requires a good tee shot, as close as you can to a large pond in front of the green.
 If you’re short off the tee, you might have to lay up and approach the green with your third shot.
 “Aim for the right of the fairway, but watch out for the bunkers there,” said Maine.
 “You need to end up about 150 to 175 yards from the green.
 Then you have to take your second shot over a creek to the hole.”

 Water is also an issue on No. 9, a par-4 that measures 386 yards from the back tees and 281 from the front.
 Use a fairway wood or three iron off the tee so that you can have an accurate tee shot to the right half of the fairway and avoid the slope on the left that will roll your ball into the rough.
 “You need to knock your drive down the right side and end up in front of a lake that surrounds the green on the front, back and right,” said Maine.
 “You have to land your approach on the green.
 There is no room to run your ball up on the green.
 The green is huge and better golfers won’t have a problem here.
 Everyone else, just shoot for the middle of the green.”